Skip to main content

 Inside Cabin Carnival Celebration Closet

-Even if you looked the night before, open up the safe, peak under the bed, and open every drawer.
+Even if you looked the night before, open up the safe, peek under the bed, and open every drawer.
 You find might a random sock, misplaced necklace, or another personal belonging.

 Read more: The worst cruise ship packing mistakes